slalombuild/quests/wandas-wisdom/session-1/README.md

-# Wanda's Wisdom
+# Wanda's Wisdom: Session 1

-This repository presents a simple **JavaScript** web application and demonstrates how it can be converted into **TypeScript** with some simple alterations.
-To facilitate some of this, the app uses **Node** and the **webpack** module under the hood.
+In this session, we look at how to convert a simple **JavaScript** web application into **TypeScript** with some basic alterations.

-The app itself merely displays a random quote, which the user can change with the click of a button.
-The quotes come from _Bartlett's Familiar Quotations_ (18th edition).

-## Slalom Town Narrative

-Wanda is a resident of Slalom Town.
-She runs a website called Wanda's Wisdom where she shares quotes she obtained from the distant realm of Earth.
-Currently, her site is written in JavaScript, but she's learned that static typing could make her site easier to maintain for future developers.
-As a result, she needs someone to convert her site to TypeScript in order to gain those benefits.

 ## Installing and Running the Repo

-1. Fork this repository to your own account, then clone it to your local computer
+1. Make sure you have already forked the main repository to your own account and cloned it to your local computer
+2. Within the Slalom Quests directory, enter into this app's folder and the subfolder for the first session: `cd wandas-wisdom/session-1`
-2. Enter into the new directory, then switch to the start branch by executing this command in your CLI: `git checkout start`
+3. Switch to the start branch: `git checkout start`
-3. Install all Node modules: `npm i`
+4. Install all Node modules: `npm i`
-4. Start the app: `npm run start`
+5. Start the app: `npm run start`

 The last command will build then serve the app by using webpack, allowing you to view it at `http://localhost:8080`.
 Any changes you make to the code will automatically update the running site.
 Any errors will be displayed in your terminal.